 Palawan is a special island dotted with fishing villages and surrounded by beautiful blue sea.
 The scenes contrasts perfectly with the emerald green jungled mountains which form its landscape.
 Our accommodation is located in Tigman Village in Aborlan District, a small and laid back area just outside of Puerto Princesa City.

 Accommodation & Food

 This centre houses all volunteers in their programs around Palawan.
 It is built with many natural elements and has a tropical beach at your feet.
 You’ll be sleeping on bunk beds and we have limited laundry facilities, so expect to wash your clothes by hand, unless you’d like to use the laundry service here for a small fee.
 There are also private rooms available subject to availability.
+You will be living like a local and a usual “shower” will be the traditional “bucket showers.”
 Due to our tropical setting, WiFi service may not be what you are used to at home.
 It is limited and sometimes inaccessible due to weather, so having your own local SIM card and purchasing data through the GLOBE network may be your best option for staying connected consistently while you are in our local village.
 Please be advised that due to jellyfish in the water, it is unlikely that you will be able to swim at the beach close by the accommodation.
 There is an area near the river or on the other side of the village, which is about a 15 minute walk away, where you will be able to enjoy some time in the water.